The Adventures of Teddy Ruxpin: Cast

-VHS/DVD releases

-Between 1987 and 1988, Hi-Tops Video released twelve volumes of the series (17 episodes) on VHS.
-They featured between 1 and 3 episodes per tape, and often had a live-action Teddy Ruxpin as a host.
+Home media

+United States

+Hi-Tops Video initially released a lineup of VHS tapes of the show.
+Episodes range from 1-3 per tape, and often featured wrap-around footage of a live-action Teddy Ruxpin, providing the role of the host of the tapes.
+Hi-Tops released twelve volumes altogether, making up seventeen episodes in all.

+On August 8, 2000, EnterTech Home Entertainment and Blue Steel Releasing released a VHS tape entitled Teddy Ruxpin: The Movie.
+Despite being marketed as a movie and being "based upon the television series", it actuality contains the first four episodes of the series edited together to form a movie.

 In February 2006, First National Pictures released two volumes of the series (11 episodes) on DVD.
-Two additional volumes were to be released to complete the series but for unknown reasons they were never released.
+Two additional volumes were to be released to complete the series, but for unknown reasons, they were never released.

 In January 2008, Mill Creek Entertainment acquired the rights to the series; they subsequently released all 65 episodes in three volume sets.
-Later in January 2009, Mill Creek Entertainment released a 6-disc complete series box set featuring all 65 episodes on DVD for the first time.
+In January 2009, Mill Creek Entertainment released a six-disc complete series box set featuring all 65 episodes on DVD for the first time.
 As of 2010, these releases have been discontinued and are out of print.

-As of 2012, Image Entertainment have acquired the rights to the series.
-On July 10, 2012, they released a 10-disc set featuring all 65 episodes of the series entitled The Complete Adventures of Teddy Ruxpin on DVD in Region 1.
+In 2012, Image Entertainment acquired the rights to the series.
+On July 10, 2012, they released a ten-disc set featuring all 65 episodes of the series entitled The Complete Adventures of Teddy Ruxpin on DVD in Region 1.

 Original concept

-Originally, Alchemy II Inc. had hoped to create a live-action series using animatronic characters, as Ken Forsse had helped Disney do with Welcome to Pooh Corner and Dumbo's Circus.
-Due to production costs and difficulties in this format, Forsse, AlchemyII and Worlds of Wonder decided animation would be a better route and the 65 episode animated series was created.
-The pilot episode of what would have been the animatronic series was instead broadcast as an ABC Weekend Special in two parts airing from November 30 to December 7, 1985, and also aired in syndication as a 2-part episode.
+Originally, Alchemy II Inc. had hoped to create a live-action series using animatronic characters, as Ken Forsse had helped Disney do with Welcome to Pooh Corner.
+Due to production costs and difficulties in this format, Forsse, Alchemy II and Worlds of Wonder decided animation would be a better route and the 65-episode animated series was created.
+The pilot episode of what would have been the animatronic series was instead broadcast as an ABC Weekend Special in two parts airing from November 30 to December 7, 1985, and also aired in syndication as a two-part episode.
 The show can be found on videocassette.
-The "animatronic movie", as it's called by Teddy Ruxpin fans, used primarily the same voice talent as the Teddy Ruxpin toy software had, most of which (with the exception of Phil Baron and Will Ryan) were replaced in the later animated TV series by Canadian voice talent.
+The "animatronic movie" (as it is referred to by Teddy Ruxpin fans) used primarily the same voice talent as the Teddy Ruxpin toy software had, most of which (with the exceptions of Phil Baron and Will Ryan) were replaced in the later animated TV series by Canadian voice talent.